AlessandroV87/Ted4j/README.md

 ## Step4: Restore Ted4j dump
 On your GraphDB project page, press "Manage" and then "Terminal".
 Here, write: `bin/neo4j-admin load --from=<path_to_your_donwload_folder>/Ted4j.dump --force`.
 This command will restore Ted4j on your DB.
 This operation may take a while.
 Please do not close the window while running.
 ## Step5: Run Ted4j
 Just press the Start button to run your Ted4j instance.
 Then click on "Open Browser" to access Neo4j Desktop Browser and navigate.
-In a short time I'll post a couple of query examples.